Charles van der Plas

-Charles Olke van der Plas (15 May 1891, Buitenzorg – 7 June 1977, Zwolle) was an administrator in the Dutch East Indies colonial government who served as the Governor of the state of East Java from 1936 to 1941.
-He joined the Dutch civil service in 1908 and served as the Dutch consul to Jeddah in Saudi Arabia.
+Charles Olke van der Plas (15 May 1891, Buitenzorg – 7 June 1977, Zwolle) was an administrator in the Dutch East Indies colonial government who served as the governor of the state of East Java from 1936 to 1941.
+He was trained at Leiden University in the Netherlands, and joined the Dutch civil service in 1908.
 Van der Plas was influenced by the Dutch Islamicist scholar Christiaan Snouck Hurgronje and became an expert in Indonesian society and politics, Islam and Arabic.
+In this capacity he served as the Dutch consul to Jeddah in Saudi Arabia in the 1920s.
+Van der Plas also spoke Javanese, Sundanese and Madurese, and was deeply versed in aspects of Indonesian culture.